The Arapaho Arrive: Two Nations on One Reservation

 Ten years earlier, in 1868, the U.S. government had promised the Northern Arapaho a reservation of their own.
 Some Northern Arapaho at that time had agreed, reluctantly, that they might be willing to settle in one of three places: on the Missouri River with the Lakota Sioux, on the Yellowstone with the Crow or in Indian Territory—present Oklahoma—with their southern Cheyenne and Arapaho relatives.

-Neither locating with their old enemies, the Crow, nor the Lakota, who were much more numerous and powerful, held much attraction for the Arapaho, however.
+Neither locating with their old enemies, the Crow, nor with the Lakota, who were much more numerous and powerful, held much attraction for the Arapaho, however.
 And Indian Territory was hot, flat and too far from the country of the northern plains and mountains that the Northern Arapaho knew best.

 Traders since earliest times, they had always moved about more than many other Plains tribes.
 In the years after the Treaty of Fort Laramie of 1868, they kept moving, while the Army and the government, busy with other questions, left the question of an Arapaho homeland unresolved.